A.A.E. Program Information

 • Case Study - Prepare a case study of 20-30 pages to recount/analyze the steps or measures taken by a specific airport or airport system in implementing a project or managing a problem.

 • Proctored Essay - Respond to two industry-related questions within a four-hour time limit via an on-line proctored essay system.
+A bank of approved questions for you to choose from will be provided.

 • Master's Transcript or Above - Submit an official transcript of record from an accredited university or college to IAAEC to verify that you have earned an advanced degree.
+This will complete your Written Requirement Phase.

 Stage 3.
 INTERVIEW